 - The measures are additive, semi-additive and non-additive

 - The abstract conditions are designed to facilitate the summary of information in a study

 - They can also be described as column headings that are not included in a report calculation.

 - Standardization of dimensions makes it easy to report across business areas.

-- Dimensional also for storing data to make it easier to get data from the data when the data is stored in the database.
+- Dimensional is also for storing data to make it easier to get data from the data when the data is stored in the database.

 - The company is very understandable for the dimensional model.
-This model is based on company terms so that the company understands the meanings of each reality, aspect or feature.
+This model is based on company terms so that the company understands the meanings of each reality, aspect, or feature.

 - For quick information querying, dimensional models are deformalized and optimized.
 Many relationship database platforms acknowledge this model and optimize query performance plans.

 - Dimensional models can accommodate change conveniently.
 Tables of dimensions can include additional columns without influencing the use of these tables by current company intelligence apps.

 Before beginning the data model, a complete analysis of client company needs should be carried out It should be extremely important to meet the customers to discuss demands and techniques of information modeling and to have the company subject specialists immediately confirm it.